-What is Bootstrap and why you should look for alternatives?
+Why you should look for Twitter Bootstrap alternatives?

 Bootstrap is the most popular HTML, CSS, and JS framework that is used for building responsive web interfaces.
 Nowadays, Bootstrap is not only an adaptive grid system but a full-fledged toolkit with components and JS plugins.
 A part of Flatlogic web templates is made with Bootstrap (check out a bootstrap dashboard theme).
 In this article, we will speak about different frameworks that can offer a grid system and look through popular toolkits with components and UI elements.